 Therefore if you’re able to get matched at either (or both) sides of the spread then you’ve secured an excellent bet.
 However, the catch is that you simply might not get matched at those odds.
 So what can you do?

 Well, unlike at the bookmakers you can monitor your bet, and see if it gets matched.
 If it doesn’t, then you always have the option to cancel the order and move on.

-Another option is re-placing your Back bet at 14.5 (provided you still think this is good value).
+Another option is re-placing your Back bet at the next tick down: 14.5 (provided you still think this is good value).
 You won’t get matched right away, but you’ll be the first in the queue because the current 15.0 Lay price becomes your now-improved 14.5.
 Anyone looking to Lay immediately at the face value odds on the exchange will take your money, thereby ‘matching’ your bet.

 These are very basic principles, but ones that the Bookmaker doesn’t enable punters to do.